pwndbg/pwndbg/DEVELOPING.md

 # The `-T` disables the use of a pseudo-TTY
 ```

-If you want rapidly iterate on tests (waiting for the container to rebuild and all the test source code files to compile can take a while), you can pipe `cat` on both ends to disable the PTY.
+If you want rapidly iterate on tests (waiting for the container to rebuild and all the test source code files to compile can take a while), you can pipe `cat` on both ends to disable the PTY and get the correct terminal width/height for the tests.

 ```sh
 cat | ./tests.sh | cat